 We’re living in the age of the surveillance state, and it’s not just the state surveilling, either.
 Governments and corporations are walking hand-in-hand down the road to totalitarianism in lockstep with jackboots on.
 Though there are plenty of ways to change that, in this article, we’ll be talking about how to avoid it by showing you how to hide your IP address.

 The reasoning behind that is simple: if they don’t know who you are or where you’re from, nobody can come after you.
+Tracing an IP address is easier than you may think.
 Hiding your IP address makes you a lot more secure, and we recommend it as one of the most important steps you can take in our online privacy guide.

 As a bonus, ads will have a harder time tracking you, though using one of the best pop-up blockers is still a good idea, and you can more easily access geoblocked content across the globe.
 We talk about that more in our article on getting past the Netflix VPN ban.